Updated April 2026

 Water damage Standard cover Burst pipes and gradual water damage may be excluded during vacancy

-Location risk Urban/suburban typical Often remote, coastal, or alpine - higher exposure to weather and distance from emergency services
+Location risk Urban/suburban typical Often coastal, rural or bushfire-prone - higher exposure to weather and distance from emergency services

-Rental use Not applicable Must disclose if renting to guests - may need landlord endorsement
+Rental use Not applicable Must disclose if renting to guests - may need landlord or short-stay endorsement

 Unoccupied Property Clauses